DziubanMaciej/cmag/README.md

   - [ ] Add some presentation and screenshots of the browser in this README.
 - cmag
   - [ ] Explore if handling targets created in [included](https://cmake.org/cmake/help/latest/command/include.html) files is possible.
 Currently, we make it look as if they were created in CMakeLists.txt itself.
-  - [ ] Break the dependency from graphviz.
-Graph layout should be handled in a more robust way.
   - [ ] Add textual errors to parsers.
 We often get "failed parsing X" without any more helpful information.
   - [ ] Implement `--merge` argument.
 For single config generators, such as `Unix Makefiles` we should be able to merge outputs of two `cmag` analyses into a one project to be able to compare different configs.
   - [ ] Enable CMAKE_FIND_PACKAGE_TARGETS_GLOBAL, to get all information for all imported targets.
 This options could be dangerous to some projects...
 Add an option to enable/disable it?